Free On-demand Webinar

-What I mean by that is crafting an ending that will encourage the reader to do something specific, be it answer a question, open your application, read an article, go to your offer, or whatever else you want to encourage them to do.
+The most important tip is to close an email with an actionable sentence.
+I mean crafting an ending that will encourage the reader to do something specific, be it answers a question, open your application, read an article, go to your offer, or whatever else you want to encourage them to do.

 Being actionable is necessary for any form of communication.
 Giving the recipient a clear indicator of what to do next is the best way to achieve the desired outcome.

 Close your email with one specific question or action that the recipient should take.
 Posing too many questions or steps to complete is a recipe for overwhelming the reader.
 Decide what the most crucial action is.
 It’ll make your conversation more dynamic without any unnecessary information.